mariocki/KDF9/README.md

     Build ee9 in-place in the src folder.
     There are various slightly different build options - see the top of the Makefile in the root folder to make changes if desired.

-- `make kal3`
+- `make kal3|kal4|mkchan`
-    Build kal3 in-place in the kal3 folder.
+    Build the requested executable in-place in its respective folder.

 - `make all`
-    Builds ee9 and kal3 in-place.
+    Builds ee9/kal3/kal4/mkchan in-place.

 - `make deploy`
-    Builds ee9 and kal3, copies them into `runtime` and also resets the runtime to a 'clean' environment.
+    Builds the executables and copies them into `runtime` and also resets the runtime to a 'clean' environment.

 - `make check`
     As per `make deploy` but also then runs the `ee9_reg_test` script.